-- Earn 44 subject specific credits according to this distribution: - o 8 credits in English, 8 credits in Social Studies, 6 credits in Math (including 2 credits in advanced math), 6 credits in Science including 1 lab science, 2 credits in Foreign language, 2 credits in the Arts, 4 credits in Physical Education, 1 credit in Health, and 7 elective credits. - Earn a passing grade (65+%) or a Waive (in the time of Covid) on five (5) required Regents exams as follows: - o Algebra I - o English Language Arts - o Any Laboratory Science - o Any Social Studies - o Any 1 additional exam (may be another Science, Social Studies, LOTE or Mathematics)
+- Earn 44 subject specific credits according to this distribution: - o 8 credits in English, 8 credits in Social Studies, 6 credits in Math (including 2 credits in advanced math), 6 credits in Science including 1 lab science, 2 credits in World Language, 2 credits in the Arts, 4 credits in Physical Education, 1 credit in Health, and 7 elective credits. - Earn a passing grade (65+%) or a Waiver (in the time of Covid) on five (5) required Regents exams as follows: - o Any Mathematics - o English Language Arts - o Any Laboratory Science - o Any Social Studies - o Any 1 additional exam (may be another Science, Social Studies, LOTE or Mathematics)

-^{} There are some safety nets that may be applicable to special populations (English Language Riverdale Kingsbridge Academy MS/HS 141 Course Guide 2022-23

-Learners, recent admits to the NYS school system, and Students With Disabilities).
+There are some safety nets that may be applicable to special populations (English Language Learners, recent admits to the NYS school system, and Students With Disabilities).
 If your child qualifies for a safety net his/her guidance counselor will speak with the student about what the options are.

-In order to graduate with an Advanced Regents high school diploma, students must have a passing grade or have a Regents waiver all of the Regents Examinations required for an Advanced Regents Diploma and fulfill the following distribution and credit requirements:
+In order to graduate with an Advanced Regents high school diploma, students must have a Riverdale Kingsbridge Academy MS/HS 141 Course Guide 2025-26 passing grade or waiver all of the Regents Examinations required for an Advanced Regents Diploma and fulfill the following distribution and credit requirements: